A likelihood based sensitivity analysis for publication bias on summary ROC in meta-analysis of diagnostic test accuracy: Simulation studies

-Empirical SAUC estimates from the simulation datasets generated under true selective publication process with $c_1=c_2$ were summarized in Table \ref{tb:sim-tab1}; with $(c_1, c_2) = (1, 0)$ summarized in Table \ref{tb:sim-tab2}, or with $(c_1, c_2) = (0, 1)$ summarized in Table \ref{tb:sim-tab3}.
-Reistma$_P$ and Reistma$_O$ refer the estimates by Reitsma model applied to all the $S$ studies (selected and unselected) and to only the selected $N$ studies, respectively.
-The differences between Reistma$_P$ and Reistma$_O$ revealed the impact of publication bias on SAUC.
-However, under $(c_1, c_2) = (0, 1)$ in the selection function, only specificity was responsible for the selective publication process, leaving random selection on sensitivity.
-Since SAUC represents the average measure of sensitivity given specificity, the publication bias mainly on specificity was not obviously shown by the differences between Reistma$_P$ and Reistma$_O$.
-The overall results of SAUC estimates showed that the proposed model with $(\hat{c}_1, \hat{c}_2)$ or with $(c_1, c_2)$ correctly specified considerably removed the publication bias from Reistma$_O$ and had less than 5\% bias when DOR or only sensitivity was responsible for the publication bias (Table \ref{tb:sim-tab1}-\ref{tb:sim-tab2}).
-When only specificity was responsible for the publication bias, the proposed model with $(c_1, c_2)$ correctly specified had less than 0.5\% bias (Table \ref{tb:sim-tab3}), while the proposed model with $(\hat{c}_1, \hat{c}_2)$ had some moderate bias (less than 10\%) when $S=25, 50$ in the low sensitivity scenarios (Scenario No. 1 and No. 2 of Table \ref{tb:sim-tab3}).
-The moderate bias was mainly resulted from the bias on $(\hat{c}_1, \hat{c}_2)$ given limited numbers of selected studies with low sensitivity.
-In the other scenarios, the proposed model with $(\hat{c}_1, \hat{c}_2)$ had less than 5\% bias.
-When $(c_1, c_2)$ was misspecified in the proposed model, biased estimates were presented in all the scenarios.
-The scenarios of small between-study variances $(\tau_1^2, \tau_2^2) = (0.5, 0.5)$ were additionally considered in the simulation studies, and the results were in agreement with those of $(\tau_1^2, \tau_2^2) = (1, 4)$ with less bias on SAUC estimates, as shown in Table S3-S5 of the Supplementary Materials.
+The median, the 25th empirical percentile, and the 75th empirical percentile of the estimated SAUC were summarized.
+The estimates by different methods under the true selective publication mechanism of $(c_1,c_2)=(1/\sqrt{2},1/\sqrt{2})$, $(1, 0)$, and $(0, 1)$ are presented in Table \ref{tab:c11}, Table \ref{tab:c10}, and Table \ref{tab:c01}, respectively.
+In the true selective publication mechanism of $(c_1, c_2) = (0, 1)$, only specificity was the determinant of publication bias, bringing about the random selection on sensitivity.
+Since the SAUC measures the average of sensitivity given specificity, the impact of publication bias on the SAUC was not obvious in the true mechanism of $(c_1, c_2) = (0, 1)$.
+In contrast, publication bias on the SAUC was significant in the mechanisms of $(c_1, c_2) = (1/\sqrt{2}, 1/\sqrt{2})$ and $(c_1, c_2) = (1,0)$, especially in the former mechanism that both sensitivity and specificity gave rise to severe publication bias.
+The overall results of the estimated SAUC showed that the proposed methods under $(\hat c_1, \hat c_2)$ and the correctly specified $(c_1, c_2)$ considerably removed the publication bias from the Reitsma model based on the published studies.
+Less than 5\% bias could be observed when the DOR or only sensitivity was the determinant of the publication bias (Table \ref{tab:c11}-\ref{tab:c01}).
+When only specificity was the determinant of the publication bias, the proposed method with $(c_1, c_2)$ correctly specified had small bias (Table \ref{tab:c01}), while the proposed method with $(\hat{c}_1, \hat{c}_2)$ had some moderate bias (less than 10\%) when the true SAUC was low and the population size was small (Scenario No. 1 and No. 2 of Table \ref{tab:c01}).
+The moderate bias mainly resulted from some biased estimates of $(\hat{c}_1, \hat{c}_2)$, which consequently caused the bias in the parameters, when the size of the population studies was not large enough ($S=15, 25, 50$).
+In the true selective publication mechanism of $(c_1, c_2) = (1/\sqrt{2}, 1/\sqrt{2})$ and $(0, 1)$, the proposed methods with $(\hat{c}_1, \hat{c}_2)$ or correct specification were comparable and even outperformed the Heckman-type method, because the Heckman-type method possibly suffered from the misspecification under the specified mechanism.
+When $(c_1, c_2)$ was misspecified in the proposed method, biased estimates were presented in all the scenarios.
+We also calculated the convergence rates, which is the success rate of iterations in maximizing the log-likelihood \eqref{eq:llkp} to obtain the proposed estimates.
+The proposed methods with $(\hat{c}_1, \hat{c}_2)$ or correct specification could obtain convergence rates close to 100\% under all the scenarios.